My Whoodle

 My Whoodle Transport Options

 When reserving a Whoodle from My Whoodle, you will have a couple of options available.
-You are always welcome to come visit us and pick up your puppy in person, but we also have direct delivery via, puppy travel nanny.
+You are always welcome to pick up your puppy in person, but we also have direct delivery via, puppy travel nanny.
 Each option is summarized below:

 Traveling with a Nanny